 Isn't that why we have science, to investigate methods such as nutritional arterial cleansing?
 It is beyond comprehension that scientific medical studies neither refute nor support the nutritional approach.

-To understand why the arterial cleansing method has not been investigated, you need to realize that there is no special interest or economic incentive to provide proof, only a large counter-incentive not to do so by those with the means to run such a study.
+To understand why the concept of nutritional arterial self-cleansing has not been investigated, you need to realize that there is no special interest or economic incentive to provide proof, only a large counter-incentive not to do so by those with the means to run such a study.

 In other words, the only incentive is a general, rather than a special interest.
 So, if governments won't conduct a study on behalf of their people to verify inexpensive methods already available, who will, especially if it would cost a company millions?
 And why bother?

-Should arterial cleansing not work, it has been shown to be harmless.
+Should this method not work, it has been shown to be harmless.
 Furthermore, a large study is not going to do the average person much good.

 Unfortunately, no effort what-so-ever has been made by the medical scientific establishment to investigate, much less verify, this approach.

-Therefore, up to date, there have not been the outcome studies to document that the nutritional arterial cleansing formula not work.
-They do not exist because the regulators and others are opposed to doing the research - because so many people have discovered that nutritional arterial cleansing does work!
+Therefore, up to date, there have not been the outcome studies to document that the concept of nutritional arterial self-cleansing does not work.
+They do not exist because the regulators and others are opposed to doing the research - because so many people have discovered that it does work!